Smart Plumbing Systems: Technology That Saves Water & Money

 Pincher's Pro Tip

-Smart irrigation alone can reduce outdoor water use by 20–40% annually, often paying for the device within 8–12 months through lower water bills.
-Add a smart water heater and whole-home monitor to maximize total savings.
+Smart irrigation alone can save around 7,600 gallons per year, often paying for the device within 8 to 12 months through lower water bills.
+Pair it with water conservation fixtures to maximize savings.

 Smart water heaters learn your household's schedule and heat water on demand rather than maintaining a constant temperature around the clock.
-Smart faucets, showerheads, and fixtures reduce waste during temperature adjustment.
+Touchless plumbing fixtures, smart showerheads, and low-flow faucets reduce waste during temperature adjustment.
 Combined, these upgrades can meaningfully reduce both your water and energy bills month over month.

 Water Damage Prevention & Insurance Discounts

-Always contact your insurer directly to confirm eligibility and any data-sharing requirements tied to discount programs.
+Notification-only sensors generally qualify for the smaller discounts, while systems with automatic shutoff earn the largest credits.
+Always contact your insurer directly to confirm eligibility, required device brands, and any data-sharing requirements tied to discount programs.

 Smart Savings Made Simple!